shaolang/jaqex/README.md

 # Jaqex
 Elixir wrapper for [jaq](https://github.com/01mf02/jaq), a [jq](https://jqlang.github.io/jq/)
-clone focussed on correctness, speed, and simplicity implemented in Rust.
+clone focused on correctness, speed, and simplicity implemented in Rust.

 Unlike other jq wrappers, this doesn't require jq to be installed/available in `$PATH`:
 Jaqex uses [rustler](https://hexdocs.pm/rustler/) to implement the NIFs to jaq.